ZhoJcc/ZhoJcc/README.md

 # Welcome to ZhoJcc's GitHub! 👋

 ### About Me
 Hey, I’m Joe, but you can call me Zho!
-I've been coding as a hobby, on and off, for about 10 years, but now I’m finally taking it seriously and working towards a career in software engineering.
+I've been coding as a hobby (basic things) for a few years, but now I’m finally taking it seriously and working towards a career in software engineering.
 I'm currently majoring in Computer Science, and I’m excited to share my journey and projects here.

 ### What You'll Find Here
 This GitHub is dedicated to my school work and personal learning projects.
 You’ll see class assignments, projects from my Python, HTML, and CSS classes, and as I progress, more advanced projects as I explore new technologies like AI and machine learning.